*As an Amazon Associate we earn from qualifying purchases.

 The average size of a fully grown weeping cherry tree can range from 4 to 6 feet wide and 40 feet tall.
 The growth rate varies depending on factors such as soil quality, water availability, and environmental conditions.
 It is important to consider the specific variety of the tree, as some may require more space to reach their final size.

-Factors Affecting the Size of a Weeping Cherry Tree
+Factors Affecting Weeping Cherry Tree Size

 Several variables can influence the size of weeping cherry trees.
 The variety of cherry tree plays a significant role, as different varieties have varying growth habits and mature heights.
 Light availability is another crucial factor that affects tree size.